 As a charity, our focus has more recently widened to also tackle some of the complex challenges faced by other under-served members of our community.
 Inequality can drastically impact life expectancy, literacy levels and employment opportunities, and with one of the widest Key Stage 2 educational attainment gaps in the country, there is urgent work to be done in Bath and North East Somerset.

-Back in 2020, we unveiled our ten-year strategy to support under-served children under the age of 12 through our Foundation Fund.
-The Fund aims to level the playing field and reduce the educational attainment gap at Key Stage 2 by 2030.
+Back in 2020, we unveiled our ten-year strategy to support under-served children under the age of 12 through our Best Start in Life initiative (formally known as the Foundation Fund).
+The initiative aims to level the playing field and reduce the educational attainment gap at Key Stage 2 by 2030.
 To do this, we support children by providing them with nutritious food, emotional and behavioural support, safe places to spend their time outside of school hours, and extra assistance with reading, writing and maths skills.

 Working alongside, and in collaboration with numerous charities and local delivery partners, we are very fortunate to operate in a community so focussed on improving the lives of those less served.
 Throughout this 850th anniversary campaign, we hope to strengthen and grow our partnerships.
 Without the specialist insight, skills and experience of all our partners, we will not be able to achieve our ambitious goals.